 “As athletes, with our training and competitions, we take in 10 times as much air when we run than when doing something else and so air pollution poses a threat to our health,” says Paula Radcliffe, the former British long-distance runner.
 “Until the next generation of athletes can run in clean air, I commit to help lead the fight against air pollution.”

-Although renewable energy sources are on the rise, non-renewable sources still dominate our energy mix.
-However, there are numerous simple and small steps we can take to reduce our energy consumption.
+There are, however, numerous simple and small steps we can take to reduce our energy consumption.

 When washing our sports gear, waiting until we have a full load and using cold water maximises water usage efficiency, saves costs and reduces energy consumption.
-Whenever possible, air-drying laundry on a sunny day is not only eco-friendly but also better for the longevity of our gear.
+Whenever possible, air-drying laundry on a warm, sunny day is not only eco-friendly but also better for the longevity of our gear.

 Being mindful consumers when it comes to our sports equipment and everyday purchases is crucial as our choices can make an impact on the environment and society.